What is the Earle Baum Center?

 Adjusting to sight loss is difficult and we understand that the decision to do something about it is often difficult.
 Now is the time to take the first step and start your journey toward independence.
 The Earle Baum Center offers many classes and training opportunities, all based on your individual needs and goals.

 We encourage you to schedule a tour of the Center so you can experience, firsthand, our campus.
 The visitor Center is open Monday through Thursday from 9am to 4pm and on Fridays from 9am to 3pm.
-This is a good place to talk to volunteers and clients about their experiences at the Center.
+This is a great place to talk to volunteers and clients about their experiences at the Center.

 The Earle Baum Center places special emphasis on Senior Services